Female Hebrew Benevolent Society of Philadelphia

+Non-profit organization in Pennsylvania, U.S.

 Female Hebrew Benevolent Society of Philadelphia is an American non-profit organization in Philadelphia, Pennsylvania.
 It is the oldest Jewish charity in the city, and the "oldest Jewish charitable organization in continuous existence in the U.S." The women comprising the Board of Managers accomplish their work quietly but effectively.
 The division of the city into districts, each being in charge of different managers, enables the Society to administer its charity to needy Jews in different localities.

 History

 Women were the pioneers of Jewish charity work in Philadelphia.
 In the autumn of 1819, two women resolved to ask assistance of other Jewish women in order to relieve the poverty then existing among the small number of Jews in this city, where there was no charity society to aid them.
 Their act led to the formation of the Female Hebrew Benevolent Society, a month later (November, 1819), in which Rebecca Gratz assumed an important part, and the two women alluded to-Mrs. Aaron Levy and Miss Hannah Levy-were members of the first Board of Managers.
 The Society, which was regularly instituted in 1820, received its Articles of Incorporation in the year 1837.